sanskarg348/Intern-Assignment/README.md

 3. Matplotlib
 4. Seaborn

+The notebook contains markdown cells mentioning which Task in being Performed and just run all cells in the begining and give it about 2 minutes to completely run every cell.

 P.S I did not commit much as i did most of my work on a local machine.